Klaus-Peter Willsch: Political positions

 Within his party, Willsch is widely regarded a critic of chairwoman and Chancellor Angela Merkel.
 On 17 July 2015 he voted against the government's proposal to negotiate a third bailout for Greece.
 In June 2017, he voted against Germany's introduction of same-sex marriage.
 On 16 March 2018, he was one of three CDU members who broke ranks with their parliamentary group in not voting against a motion of the Alternative for Germany; instead they decided to abstain from the vote.

 Ahead of the Christian Democrats’ leadership election in 2018, Willsch publicly endorsed Friedrich Merz to succeed Angela Merkel as the party's chair.
 In early 2020, he co-founded an informal cross-party group of MPs from the CDU, CSU and FDP parties who opposed a potential coalition government between CDU/CSU and the Green Party.

+On 10 May 2025, he gave an interview to the BBC Radio 4 Today Programme in which he stated that "Ukraine is fighting our war" against Russia.

 Personal life

 Willsch is married and has five children.
 The family resides in Holzhausen (which is called Holdesse in the local dialect), a town in Rheingau-Taunus-Kreis.

+On 28 February 2021, on his 60th birthday, while the country was under COVID-19 restrictions, Willsch celebrated among his family, when, according to him, friends showed up "unannounced".
+This raised the number of people present at the home to at least twelve.
+While technically this was not in violation of the country's measures against the pandemic, he acknowledged that he did not "fulfill [his] role model function".
+The then-leader of the Hesse wing of the Social Democratic Party has called Willsch's actions "brazen and instinctless".
+A video of the event was published by Der Spiegel.